JoaoSilvaInc/Thread-Class/README.md

   if (skyIsBlue()) { thread.remove(printCounter) }
   ```
 ### Don't worry about possible erros in your tasks.
 The thread will catch and save them in the error array:
   ```
   const thread = new Thread().name('Foo Thread').add( () => { consooooole.log('foo') }).name('Foo task').start()
   console.log(thread.errors)
   ```
 ### The console will show:
-  `#ff0000` `#ff0000`
   ```
-  Task: 'Foo Thread': An error ocurred in the task: 'Foo task' (1) [
+  Thread: 'Foo Thread': An error ocurred in the task: 'Foo task' (1) [
     {
       task: [Function (anonymous)],